BlueBrain/data-validation-framework/README.md

 def external_validation_function(df, output_path, *args, **kwargs):
-    # Update the dataset inplace here by seting values to the 'is_valid' column.
+    # Update the dataset inplace here by setting values to the 'is_valid' column.
     # The 'ret_code' and 'comment' values are optional, they will be added to the report
     # in order to help the user to understand why the dataset did not pass the validation.